 HEAT support includes collaborating with the schools and district offices and referring families and students to various community programs and services.
 The program is funded by Title I, Part A Set-Aside funds and supplemented with a Title IX, Part A McKinney-Vento grant.
-The HEAT program supports students under the department of Student and Community Services.
+The HEAT program supports students under the department of Student Services/Prevention.

 The mission of the HEAT team is to support and advocate for the educational success of students experiencing transitional housing situations by implementing the federal McKinney-Vento Act and collaborating with community programs and services.